cristianglezm/EvoGarden/README.md

 -   **Automated Ecosystem Balancing**: The simulation engine dynamically spawns predators (birds) or apex predators (eagles) in response to insect population booms and busts.
 An herbicide plane is also automatically deployed when flower density becomes too high.
 -   **WASM-Powered Genetics**: A high-performance WebAssembly module handles complex genetic operations.
 -   **Interactive Simulation**: Control world parameters like climate and population, pause/play the world, and reset with new initial conditions.
 -   **Inspect Individuals**: Click on any cell to inspect its occupants.
 If multiple entities are present, a selection panel allows you to choose.
-View detailed, real-time stats for any actor, including a flower's genetics, an insect's preferences and status, or an egg's hatch timer.
+View detailed, real-time stats for any actor, including a flower's genetics, an insect's preferences and status, an egg's hatch timer, and even track an insect's entire lifecycle.
 -   **Interactive 3D Flower Viewer**: Generate and view a 3D model of any flower from its genome in an interactive modal viewer.

 ## 🔬 Simulation Deep Dive